rackerlabs/support-how-to/content/cloud-servers/nova-agent-unix-and-rackspace-agent-windows.md

   (NICs) with the Cloud Network names.

 All images created from a server with a broken nova-agent exhibit these issues.
-If you open the server page in **alerts.ohthree.com**, you typically see an error such as `unable to contact guest agent`.

 ### Are there any known bugs?

 Nova-agent for Linux and Windows does not deal with unexpected Ethernet interfaces.
-Aso, Tun and Tap devices, created by VPN applications, can cause nova-agent to crash.
+For example, Tun and Tap devices, created by VPN applications, can cause nova-agent to crash.

 #### Windows known issues